“Let Food Be Thy Medicine and Medicine Be Thy Food.”

 A good diet should also consist of plenty of vegetables and fruits.
-Diabetic patients should be selective of the types of fruits they consume (berries, kiwi and grapes) are a great choice.
+Diabetic patients should be selective of the types of fruits they consume (berries, kiwi, and grapes) are a great choice.
 It is important to consume 3-5 servings of fruit and 3-5 servings of vegetables daily.
 Be sure to mix different colors of vegetables to optimize variation of nutrients.
-Foods such as tomatoes, pepper, eggplant, mushrooms, cauliflower, broccoli and zucchini have very little calories but are rich in micronutrients.
-Therefore the consumption of these foods can be unlimited.
-These vegetables boost protection against heart disease, cancer and most importantly, because of the low calorie content, will protect us against diabetes.
+Foods such as tomatoes, pepper, eggplant, mushrooms, cauliflower, broccoli, and zucchini have very little calories but are rich in micronutrients.
+Therefore, the consumption of these foods can be unlimited.
+These vegetables boost protection against heart disease, cancer, and most importantly, because of the low calorie content, it protect us against diabetes.

 Studies show that raw nuts and seeds are high in micronutrients such as minerals and antioxidants which protect the endothelium lining of the blood vessels.
 It is also believed that nuts and seed will increase HDL (good cholesterol) and help lower total cholesterol and LDL (bad cholesterol).
 The positive effects that nuts and seeds have on blood vessel lining and cholesterol, helps protect against cardiovascular death and leads to a longer life span.

 Your kitchen pantry should have the best food to ensure the proper health for you and your family.
 The best way to be healthy is to stock up on the good things.
 Below we provide our recommended list by category.
 Everything listed below can be purchased at your local grocer.
 Natural, raw, and organic is ideal.

 Barley, brown rice, corn Wheat, oats, rye, whole grain, pasta

 Peas, lentils, chickpeas, sweet potatoes

 SPROUTS AND VEGETABLES

 Drink 8-10 glasses of water daily